Mr. Moto

-Mr. Moto is a fictional Japanese secret agent created by the American author John P. Marquand.
-He appeared in six novels by Marquand published between 1935 and 1957.
-Marquand initially created the character for the Saturday Evening Post, which was seeking stories with an Asian hero after the death of Charlie Chan's creator Earl Derr Biggers.
+Mr. Moto is a fictional Japanese secret agent created in a series of spy and adventure novels by the American author John P. Marquand.
+He appeared in six novels published between 1935 and 1957, which were set in 1930s China on the eve of the Second Sino-Japanese War.
+He became even more widely known from Hollywood films and a radio series.
+Marquand created the character for the Saturday Evening Post, which was seeking stories with an Asian hero after the death of Charlie Chan's creator Earl Derr Biggers.

-In various other media, Mr. Moto has been portrayed as an international detective.
-These include eight motion pictures starring Peter Lorre between 1937 and 1939, 23 radio shows starring James Monks broadcast in 1951, a 1965 film starring Henry Silva, and a 2003 comic book produced by Moonstone Books, later reprinted as Welcome Back, Mr. Moto.
+Although Marquand presented Mr. Moto as a "good guy," later writers objected that he reinforced prevailing racial and ethnic stereotypes.
+Mr. Moto appeared in other media in ways that are quite different from the novel.
+Eight motion pictures starred Peter Lorre between 1937 and 1939, 23 radio shows starred James Monks broadcast in 1951, a 1965 film starred Henry Silva, and a 2003 comic book produced by Moonstone Books, later reprinted as Welcome Back, Mr. Moto.

 Character in the novels

 In Marquand's novels, the character calls himself I.A.
 Moto, and some other characters believe this to be a fairly obvious alias, since "moto" is usually the second part of a Japanese surname, as in Hashimoto.
 Though Mr. Moto is shrewd, tough and ruthless against his enemies, to most people in most situations he appears to be a harmless eccentric who sometimes calls himself stupid.
 The main characters in the novels are Westerners who encounter Mr. Moto in the course of their adventures in exotic lands and gradually come to realize what a formidable character he is.

 In the first five novels, set in the era of expansionist Imperial Japan, Mr. Moto is an agent of the empire.
 In the final novel, set in the 1950s inside Japan, he is a senior intelligence official in the pro-Western Japanese government.